Yes, you read that right! No, we still do not have our bus and yes, a few weeks ago we bought a boat! What gives?

 Before the fishing boat, when I had the most fun fishing with Mr. Dink was when he would fish from the shore.
 I would bring a chair and a book, and then plunk myself in the shade and read to my heart’s content.
 When he would catch a fish, I could pop up out of my chair, grab the net, and be right there with him in the excitement.
 This is by far one of my favorite ways that Mr. Dink and I spend time together – it has become one of my favorite ways to spend a day!

 But, while this situation was great for me, Mr. Dink still desired more.
 Understandably, he says that fishing from the shore is not as fun for him.
-He misses being out on the water when he’s fishing from shore, and he finds that he catches more fish when he’s in the water than when he’s on shore.
+He misses being out on the water when he’s fishing from shore, and he finds that he catches more fish when he’s in the water than when he’s on land.

 Pulling the trigger